notyourcfo/personal-site/README.md

 ## Deployment

-This site is deployed on Vercel.
-Any push to the main branch will trigger an automatic deployment.
+This site is deployed on Vercel anyone curious to checkout [usef.world](usef.world)

 ## Project Structure